 This is a consortium course which means that it is taught in a block of lessons with other Brent schools.
 Students will be prepared to take 3 exams at the end of Year 13.
 The students must learn how to apply economic theory to support analysis of current economic problems and issues, and encourage students to appreciate the interrelationships between microeconomics and macroeconomics.
 They will learn the importance of markets and development economics and how these affect global policy.
 The students will be taught to develop analytical and quantitative skills relating to statistical analysis and data interpretation.

 |LEAD TEACHER||JACQUELINE OPPON|

 iMedia is an exciting technical qualification which is taught to students 9-11.
 This course is meant to be an enjoyable way of developing media, information technology and business skills.
-Learners are introduced to a range of pre-production techniques used in the creative and digital media, including client brief, time frames, deadlines and preparation techniques.
+Learners are introduced to a range of pre-production techniques used in the creative and digital media, including client briefs, time frames, deadlines and preparation techniques.
 Students will have a range of skills to design, develop and analyse a media product based on specifications.
 Additionally, students will understand the perspectives and points of view of others and learn how to be respectful in accepting criticism of their product.
 Students will possess at the end the basic knowledge and communication skills necessary to deal with clients.
 They will also have the ability to self assess and be analytical.
 They should be equipped with the IT know-how to go on to further technical qualifications or to independently develop business ideas via a media platform.

 Students will have one exam and they must produce coursework based on an assignment brief.
 The options include: aspects of digital graphics, game creation, digital animation and 2D or 3D characters.
 The learners will have supervised or directed study time and assessment activities based on technical knowledge related to information technology and media.
 These skills must be applied to assignment brief tasks provided by the examination board.